Janudanie/EasyLiving/README.md

         Handles all the logs
 * DTO

-        A contract containing the object used in the system, so all components of the system has the same objects.
+        A contract containing the object used in the system, so all components of the system share the same objects, so all code bases need to include this package.

 #### Business Process Model and Notation
 There are a few business processes in the program.
 The model is the same for every sensor or relay, so only one business process is made for all the different units.